-Make a model to solve each problem.
-Sure-Safe Cocoa Tins dimensions diameter: 4", height: 8" SHIPPING COCOA For Exercises 1 and 2, use the information at the right.
-This table gives quantity to be shipped $153 ext{ tins}$ information about cocoa tins that a distributor needs to box up and ship to various stores around the country. dimensions of large shipping boxes $18" imes18" imes24"\mathrm{high}$ 1.
-How many large shipping boxes can be filled with cocoa tins?
-How many cocoa tins will be left over? dimensions of the hat could be used to ship cocoa tins?
-3. GAMES A hollow tower is built of 1-inch cubes with dimensions of 4 inches wide by 4 inches long by 15 inches high.
-How many 1-inch cubes would it take to fill the tower?
-4. STAMPS Angie wants to display her stamp collection on a poster.
+Sure-Safe Cocoa Tins

+dimensions diameter: 4", height: 8"

+quantity to be shipped 153 tins

+dimensions of large shipping boxes 18" imes 18" imes 24" high

+- 1. How many large shipping boxes can be filled with cocoa tins?
+How many cocoa tins will be left over? - 2.
+What are the dimensions of the smallest box that could be used to ship the remaining cocoa tins? - 3.
+GAMES A hollow tower is built of 1-inch cubes with dimensions of 4 inches wide by 4 inches long by 15 inches high.
+How many 1-inch cubes would it take to fill the tower? - 4.
+STAMPS Angie wants to display her stamp collection on a poster.
 Each stamp is a 1-inch square.
-She wants arrange the stamps in a 24 by 48 arr with one-half inch between each star and leave a 2-inch border around the outer edges of the array.
-What should the length and width of the poster board be?
-5. TILING A wooden box is to be covered with 1-inch square tiles.
+She wants to arrange the stamps in a 24 by 48 array with one-half inch between each stamp and leave a 2-inch border around the outer edges of the array.
+What should the length and width of the poster board be? - 5.
+TILING A wooden box is to be covered with 1-inch square tiles.
 The dimensions of the box are 10 inches by 6 inches by 4 inches.
 There is an opening in the top of the box that measures 8 inches by 4 inches.
-How many 1-inch tiles are needed to cover the sides and the top of the box?
-6. PICTURE DISPLAY Julia is arranging pictures of her mother, her father, her brother, and herself on a shelf.
+How many 1-inch tiles are needed to cover the sides and the top of the box? - 6.
+PICTURE DISPLAY Julia is arranging pictures of her mother, her father, her brother, and herself on a shelf.
 If she wants to keep the pictures of her parents next to each other, how many different ways can she arrange the four pictures?